Skip to main content

 statement parameter

-You can define the statement parameter by directly inputting raw SQL/JavaScript/Java//Python code.
-This code is used to create the function that performs a specific task within the Snowflake environment.
+This code creates the function that performs a specific task within the Snowflake environment.

 SQL function with statement